|

 time) would be required for the US war effort.
 Subsequently the

-launched October 6th 1943.
-Delivered to the U. S. Navy 6 November 1943,
+and was launched October 6th 1943.
+Delivered to the U. S. Navy 6

-Emperor (2)
+EMPEROR (2)

 The second auxiliary aircraft carrier earmarked to be

-class escort carrier.
+Bogue class escort carrier.
 Her keel being laid down 23 June 1942 at

 Seattle-Tacoma Shipbuilding Corp., Tacoma, Washington, Maritime